 Lifespan

-Stainless steel cookware has a longer lifespan due to its durability.
+Due to its durability, stainless steel cookware has a longer lifespan.
 With proper care, stainless steel pots and pans can remain functional for decades.

 Unlike stainless steel pans, nonstick pans typically require replacement around every five years.
 Nonstick coatings have a limited lifespan, which can be affected by factors like cooking habits, utensils used, and cleaning methods.
 Over time, the nonstick coating might deteriorate, diminishing its efficiency.